Skip to content

 Step 2: Commit to the walk

-One thing happens in almost every client consulting engagement I’ve had.
+One thing happens in almost every client consulting engagement I’ve ever had.
 Once we finish the approved business case and plan, I congratulate the client.
 Then comes a sigh and the inevitable words: “Yeah, but now we have to go do it.”

 That’s step two.
 Commit.

 You commit to walking.
-You tackle that first big initiative.
+You tackle that first significant initiative.
 You go all in.
 You’re not following someone else’s template.
 You haven’t dismissed those who came before you because you felt you could do as good or better.
 You’ve developed your own recipe instead of trying to improve someone else’s.

 The steps get easier